 The common shares of Hydro One are publicly traded on the Toronto Stock Exchange (TSX) under the trading symbol "H".
 Hydro One is authorized to issue an unlimited number of common shares.
 The amount and timing of any dividends payable by Hydro One is at the discretion of the Hydro One Board of Directors (Board) and is established on the basis of Hydro One's results of operations, maintenance of its deemed regulatory capital structure, financial condition, cash requirements, the satisfaction of solvency tests imposed by corporate laws for the declaration and payment of dividends and other factors that the Board may consider relevant.
-At February 24, 2022, Hydro One had 598,326,259 issued and outstanding common shares.
+At February 13, 2023, Hydro One had 598,714,704 issued and outstanding common shares.

 The Company is authorized to issue an unlimited number of preferred shares, issuable in series.
-At February 24, 2022, the Company had no preferred shares issued and outstanding.
+At February 13, 2023, the Company had no preferred shares issued and outstanding.

-The number of additional common shares of Hydro One that would be issued if all outstanding awards under the share grant plans and Long-term Incentive Plan (LTIP) were vested and exercised as at February 24, 2022 was 2,733,053.
+The number of additional common shares of Hydro One that would be issued if all outstanding awards under the share grant plans were vested and exercised at February 13, 2023 was 2,225,740.